regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 ## Ebury Bridge estate
 Westminster Council is exploiting this loophole and avoiding a ballot on its [Ebury Bridge estate](https://estatewatch.london/estates/westminster/eburybridge/) by not applying for GLA funding.

-Technically, the Mayor's London Plan [Policy 3.12 (Section A, sub-section [g])](https://www.london.gov.uk/what-we-do/planning/london-plan/current-london-plan/london-plan-chapter-3/policy-312-negotiating) requires all schemes to seek grant funding by virtue of the fact that it is a pre-requisite of the requirement to provide the maximum amount of affordable housing possible.
+Technically, the Mayor's London Plan [Policy 3.12 (Section A, sub-section [g])](https://www.london.gov.uk/what-we-do/planning/london-plan/current-london-plan/london-plan-chapter-3/policy-312-negotiating) requires all schemes to seek grant funding by virtue of the fact that it is a pre-requisite of the requirement to maximise the amount of affordable housing.

 All eyes will now be on the Mayor as the final decision to approve the application or call it in lies with him.
 In the meantime, objections to Westminster's proposals can be submitted directly to the Mayor using the GLA's new [online comment submission form](https://gla.force.com/pr/s/planning-application/a0i4J000002RmHdQAK/20206100?tabset-c2f3b=3).